-When A Misapplied Gauge Led to Crisis, WIKA Offered the Solutions Just as life always throws us a curveball, in business there’s always some heartache along the way to a happy ending.
+When a misapplied gauge led to a crisis, WIKA offered the solutions.
+Just as life always throws us a curveball, in business there’s always some heartache along the way to a happy ending.
 WIKA noted this awhile back when a petroleum refinery had trouble with misapplied gauges.

 The culprit: a misapplied gauge.
 As they looked for a solution, plant managers recognized they had problems with gauge proliferation and maintenance.
 Some of their people needed better training on the proper use and replacement of gauges.

-For starters, several of the plant’s key processes reached temperatures of approximately 750˚ F, “but they were using misapplied gauges, ones that were never meant to stand up to such high temperatures, and they were constantly replacing them,” Maupin says.
+For starters, several of the plant’s key processes reached temperatures of approximately 750°F, but they were using misapplied gauges, ones that were never meant to stand up to such high temperatures, and they were constantly replacing them.

-WIKA recommended four categories of gauges for the refinery, Maupin said:
+We recommended four categories of gauges for the refinery:

 - Simple stainless-steel gauges, for undemanding processes where gauges come into contact with water, air and nitrogen.